Course Syllabus

 Tips for Success

 BUS602: Marketing Management is a self-paced course, which means that you can decide when you will start and when you will complete the course.
-There is no instructor or set schedule to follow.
+There is no instructor or an assigned schedule to follow.
 We estimate that the "average" student will take 45 hours to complete this course.
-We recommend that you work through the course at a pace that is comfortable for you and allows you to make regular progress.
-It's a good idea to also schedule your study time in advance and try as best as you can to stick to that schedule.
+We recommend that you work through the course at a comfortable pace that allows you to make regular progress.
+It's also a good idea to schedule your study time in advance and try to stick to that schedule as best as you can.

 Technical Requirements